Perturbation Space#

 Based on the UMAP plots above, we see that also the Centroid Space is capable of capturing the effects of the perturbations on the cells.
 The clusters align with the gene programmes, and the control perturbation is situated on the periphery of the ‘Pro-growth’ cluster.

-Cluster Spaces
+Cluster Spaces#

 You can cluster the data based on the full expression profile stored in .X or on a data representation with reduced dimensionality as specified by the embedding_key parameter.
-Be aware that computing the embedding on the .X matrix can be very time-consuming for large datasets.
+Be aware that computing the clustering on the .X matrix can be very time-consuming for large datasets.
 In this tutorial, we will use the UMAP embedding, which was already calculated above but will be calculated again in the next cell for the purpose of completeness.

 sc.tl.pca(adata, n_comps=15)